-We will keep the data we hold for you for a period of 24 months after which it will be securely erased or anonymised.
-We retain this data for this length of time for a number of reasons; on occasion we will help with an extension to an injunction that will increase the life of this order to 24 months.
+We will keep the data we hold for you for a period of 60 months after which it will be securely erased or anonymised.
+We retain this data for this length of time for a number of reasons; on occasion we will help with an extension to an injunction that will increase the life of the original order.
 Holding these records will also help us to provide you and other authorised parties with updates and create a stronger application to the courts if your original order expires.

-On very rare occasions NCDV may be required to breach confidentiality without first obtaining your consent.
+On very rare occasions NCDV may be required to breach confidentiality without first obtaining your approval.